 SIRT1 (Sirtuin 1) is a Protein Coding gene.
-Diseases associated with SIRT1 include xeroderma pigmentosum, group d.
-Among its related pathways are MicroRNAs in cancer and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include identical protein binding and protein C-terminus binding.
+Diseases associated with SIRT1 include tauopathy and xeroderma pigmentosum, group d.
+Among its related pathways are Gene Expression and Cellular response to heat stress.
+GO annotations related to this gene include identical protein binding and transcription factor binding.
 An important paralog of this gene is SIRT5.

 UniProtKB/Swiss-Prot for SIRT1 Gene